dnotes/quickpickle/packages/main/README.md

         And the property "info.line" should include "23"
   ```

+- **Some tags have special meanings by default**

+  In Gherkin, the meanings of tags are determined by the implementation, there are no defaults.
+  Since quickpickle uses Vitest, some tags have been given default meanings:

+  * `@todo` / `@wip`: Marks scenarios as "todo" using Vitest's test.todo implementation
+  * `@skip`: Skips scenarios using Vitest's test.skip implementation
+  * `@fails` / `@failing`: Ensures that a scenario fails using Vitest's test.fails implementation
+  * `@concurrent`: Runs scenarios in parallel using Vitest's test.concurrent implementation
+  * `@sequential`: Runs scenarios sequentially using Vitest's test.sequential implementation

+  The relevant tags can be configured.
+Plugins may also have default tag implementations; for example,
+  @quickpickle/playwright has `@nojs` to disable javascript, and `@chromium`, `@firefox`, and `@webkit`
+  to run a scenario on a particular browser.

 ## Acknowledgements

 This project started out as a fork of [vitest-cucumber-plugin] by Sam Ziegler.